-An obvious bottleneck for both the latency of the network (how many “hops” from server to server) as well as the bandwidth of the network segments (port speed) is the leaf and spine switch—often the same physical piece of equipment.
-Switch silicon providers have been working hard on both fronts: increasing I/O speeds to 50 Gbps/lane today and moving to 100 Gbps/lane in 2021; and increasing the number of ports (the “radix”) to 64 eight-lane ports (e.g., QSFP-DD or OSFP form factors).
-All told, this amounts to 25.6 Tbps of switching bandwidth in today’s most advanced switch chips.
-These advances in switch chip capabilities are helping to enable faster and flatter network topologies based on 400-GbE and 800-GbE ports.
+An obvious bottleneck for both the latency of the network (how many "hops" from server to server) as well as the bandwidth of the network segments (port speed) is the leaf and spine switch-often the same physical piece of equipment.
+Switch silicon providers have been working hard on both fronts: increasing I/O speeds to 50 Gbps/lane today and moving to 100 Gbps/lane in 2021; and increasing the number of ports (the "radix") to 64 eight-lane ports (e.g., QSFP-DD or OSFP form factors).
+All told, this amounts to 25.6 Tbps of switching bandwidth, which is helping to enable faster and flatter network topologies based on 400-GbE and 800-GbE ports.

 The leaf and spine switches are generally not co-located (i.e., >10 meters apart).
 For example, the leaf switches may be at the top (or middle) or each server rack, whereas the spine switches may be at the end of a row or a cluster of rows.
 The spine switches, on the other hand, are often co-located (i.e., <3 meters apart), as shown in Figure 4.

 Figure 5: Example Showing Long-Reach Leaf/Spine Interconnects and Short-Reach Spine/Exit-Leaf Interconnects